maahi-wayy/Chat-Application/README.md

 # Chat-Application

-A simple chat application using socket programming in Java.
+A simple chat application using Socket Programming in Java.

 Features:
   1. One can send files and images too.
-  2. If server is disconnected, it will show message that friend is offline.
+  2. If server is disconnected, it will show message that the friend is offline.
   3. Large files can also be sent.

 Step 1: Run start.java file for creating server first.